dammyammy/lara-pay-ng/readme.md

     UnspecifiedTransactionAmountException       If amount(WebPay) | gtpay_tranx_amt(GTPay) is not in $transactionData.
     UnspecifiedPayItemIdException               If pay_item_id is unspecifed in $transactionData array (GTPay) PaymentGatewayVerificationFailedException   If Hash Calculation is Wrong During Verification ( Applies to GTPay/WebPay Gateway ).

+# Commands
+    There is a Command to Help Clear Stale Records That have been logged within a set number of days

+    To Use Simply Type in your terminal

+    ```bash

+        # php artisan lara-pay-ng:purge-database gatewayname --with-failed=false
+        php artisan lara-pay-ng:purge-database

+    ```

+    You can Pass the gatewayname attribute to the Command eg. gtpay, voguepay.
+This is particularly useful for Multi-gateway Setups
+    In the event of not passing the option, the default gateway driver from set config would be used.

+    It also can be passed a --with-failed option which accepts true/false.
+True means all Transactions that failed should be included in the deletion

 # Tips